How to develop and manage an Employer Injury Management Policy

 - should focus on and address injury management and return to work issues.

 Your injury management policy should:

-- reflect your commitment to the principles of effective injury management and return to work for injured/ill workers; that promotes the principles of early reporting, early intervention, injury management and the return to work hierarchy as specified in the Tasmanian Return to Work and Injury Management Model
+- reflect your commitment to the principles of effective injury management and return to work for injured/ill workers; that promotes the principles of early reporting, early intervention, injury management and the return to work hierarchy

 - state your commitment to developing and implementing an injury management program (this may be your insurer’s program), which is supplemented by written procedures, readily available in the workplace, identifying the roles, rights and responsibilities of all parties.
 See ‘Guidelines for Developing an Injury Management Program’